Thank you for reading our post, please rate this article at the end.

 2002 | 16 | M-31 RB | $64,322 | $8,550 | 86.7% |

 The very first thing that catches the eye in our chart is the total depreciation of the 2018 M-31 DS model.
 It’s been on the market for a year, and its depreciation has already skyrocketed to 31.7%.
-This is primarily due to the immediate 30% value loss after purchase that we’ve mentioned above.
+This is primarily due to the immediate 30% value loss after the purchase.

 After that first spike, the depreciation rate is more or less steady.

-What should be also noted is that the value of Greyhawk Series Class C motorhomes halved at about the 6-7-year mark.
-Given the pretty steady depreciation rate, we can assume that the newer models will cost half their original price 6-7 years after production.
+What should also be noted is that the value of Greyhawk Series Class C motorhomes halved at about 6 6-7-year years.
+Given the steady depreciation rate, we can assume that the newer models will cost half their original price 6-7 years after production.

-The oldest line of the Greyhawk Class C motorhomes was released in 2002.
-That oldest line, as you can see, has depreciated by 86.7% as of January 2019.
+The oldest Greyhawk Class C motorhome line was released in 2002.
+As you can see, it has depreciated by 86.7% since January 2019.
 This should be pretty close to the scrap value of the 2002 M-31 RB motorhome.

 Winnebago Adventurer Series Class A motorhomes

-We chose Winnebago Adventurer Series Class A motorhomes as the second model.
-The reason we chose a Class A motorhome is that we wanted to see whether or not there are any differences between the more expensive and the cheaper RV types in terms of depreciation.
+We chose Winnebago Adventurer Series Class A motorhomes as the second model because we wanted to see whether there are any differences in depreciation between the more expensive and the cheaper RV types.

 Year | Year # | Model | Suggested List Price | Average Retail | Average Annual Depreciation |